When you die with debt, it doesn’t just disappear. Usually, your estate — all the money and assets you left behind — has to foot the bill.

 If you do not have enough money in your estate and are unmarried or your spouse is granted what the IRS calls innocent spouse relief, then the IRS cannot try to collect from other heirs.

-How to help your loved ones with debt
+How to keep your debt away from loved ones

-Estate planning could help you reduce the likelihood that your loved ones will end up becoming responsible for paying your debt, or will end up losing a part of their inheritance due to your unpaid debt.
+Estate planning could help you reduce the likelihood that your loved ones will end up becoming responsible for paying your debt or will end up losing a part of their inheritance due to your unpaid debt.
+In addition to having a solid will and testament, here are a few other tips for making sure your debt doesn’t burden your loved ones after your passing.

 This is especially helpful if you have joint mortgage debt with your spouse or other loved ones and you want them to own the house free and clear when you die.
 You can research the best life insurance to find a policy that provides a death benefit that's large enough to repay the entire balance due.